-If these things are accurate for you—modeling and repenting—the most useful thing you can do now is do what Christ did: He was a servant.
-He dedicated His entire life to serving others.
+If these things are accurate for you—modeling and repenting, the most helpful thing you can do now is do what Christ did: He was a servant, and He dedicated His entire life to serving others.
 We see this clearly in Mark 10:45—to serve rather than to be served.
 His purpose for coming to earth was to serve others (Philippians 2:3-11).

 Your answer to those questions will demonstrate if you want to build your life, marriage, and family on the Person and work of Jesus Christ—on the gospel.
 This characteristic means a dad does not come home to chill out, as though that is of first importance (1 Corinthians 15:3).

-When he comes home from a long day at work, he is ready to serve his family, because the dad knows that he was not placed on earth to be served, but to serve.
-In fact, dad, you could announce this the next time you arrive home from work.
-Open the door, step inside, and announce to your family:
+When he comes home from a long day at work, he is ready to serve his family because the dad knows that he was not placed on earth to be served but to serve.
+Dad, you could announce this the next time you arrive home from work.
+Open the door, step inside, and report to your family:

 I want you all to know that I am not here for you to serve me.
-I did not drive all the way from work only to be served by you.
+I did not drive from work only for you to serve me.
 I am here to serve you.

 Now that you’ve got your attitude and actions in line with the gospel–through modeling, repenting, and serving, it would be good to think about how you can export the life of Christ to others.

-You want to think about how you can motivate others to change into Christlikeness, the person you are transforming into by your attitude and behaviors.
+You want to think about motivating others to change into Christlikeness, the person you are transforming into by your attitude and behaviors.
 Being like Christ and helping others to be like Christ is one of the highest honors, goals, and privileges for any person.